NAMI Protocol (NAMI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 NAMI Protocol Historical Price

-According to the latest data gathered on NAMI Protocol live price page, the current price of NAMI Protocol is 0.01077265USD.
-The circulating supply of NAMI Protocol(NAMI) is 83.43M NAMI , giving it a market capitalization of $898.78K.
+According to the latest data gathered on NAMI Protocol live price page, the current price of NAMI Protocol is 0.01254502USD.
+The circulating supply of NAMI Protocol(NAMI) is 83.63M NAMI , giving it a market capitalization of $1.05M.

 The NAMI Protocol Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NAMI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.